skywalker-dell/CV/index.md

 Algorithm Department Leader<br>

-- Designed a detection algorithm for a specific target using **binarization and CNN classifier** and deployed it on Jetson TX2 (150+ fps for a 640*480 image, 98% callback and almot 100% precision)
+- Implemented a detection algorithm using **geometric feature extraction and a CNN classifier**, deployed it on Jetson TX2 (150+ fps for a 640*480 image, 98% callback and almot 100% precision)
 - Applied the **extended kalman filter** to state estimation and maneuvering target tracking
 - Used **fourier transform** to fit motion with a specific law